rpryzant/code-doodles/proximal_gradient_descent/README.md

 ## Proximal descent
 Basically it works like this:

 1. Break f into two parts: g (the differentiable part) and h (the non-differentiable part).

-2. Take a step along the gradient of g to minimize that part of the function
+2. Take a step along the gradient of g to minimize that part of the function.
 3. Use the proximal operator to take another step that reduces h while staying close to the point selected by (2)
 4. Repeat (2) and (3) until the optimality condition is met.